 Employee Training: Ongoing training and skill development

 An ongoing training program is important for employees to refresh their current required knowledge of work practices.
 Ongoing training will also assist employees to incrementally improve their skills.
-Companies will use ongoing training to keep up with industry changes and latest technology to stay ahead of competitors.
+Companies will use ongoing training to keep up with industry changes and the latest technology to stay ahead of competitors.
 This training will also reduce skill gaps and allow employees to more successfully meet the requirements of their job description.

 Employee Training: New process training

-When things change at a company, employees need to have training to succeed.
+When things change at a company, employees need to have the training to succeed.
 When a company implements a new complex policy or if a new enterprise application is to be introduced, specific training may be needed.
-The training should cover what the new process or application is, why we are changing, when it will be implemented, set expectations on how it will be used, and where to go for additional assistance.
+The training should cover what the new process or application is, why we are changing when it will be implemented, set expectations on how it will be used, and where to go for additional assistance.

 Employee Training: Just in time / CBT training

-The above training is great, however sometimes employees will not internalize the information until a later time where they actually have to use it.
+The above training is great, however, sometimes employees will not internalize the information until a later time where they actually have to use it.
 Just in time and CBT training is a good option to provide on the spot training when an employee is confronted with the new application or process.
-This training could be provided by an in-person visit by a trainer, a computer based training video or a quick reference card at the employees work location.
+This training could be provided by an in-person visit by a trainer, a computer-based training video or a quick reference card at the employees work location.